Depositing into a Betting Account with UK Betting Sites

 Withdrawing from a Betting Account

 If you’ve managed to accumulate some winnings – congratulations!
-Betting sites will have the option to withdraw in the ‘your account’ section of the site and simply type how much you wish to withdraw and via which method.
+Betting sites will have the option to withdraw in the ‘Your Account’ or ‘Bank’ section of the site and simply type how much you wish to withdraw and via which method.

 It is generally advised to make a withdrawal using the same method as you’ve deposited with many operators stipulating that you can only remove money into E-Wallets if you’ve funded your account via the same method.
 Not all methods allow withdrawals including BOKU and PaySafeCard so it’s best to have a couple of options available to you.